 Parents who have made arrangements to eat lunch with their child must report to the office to sign in and get a "VISITOR" sticker before going to the cafeteria.
-Contact the main office to make arrangements for an adult lunch by 9:30 a.m.
+Contact the main office to make arrangements for the visit and an adult lunch 24 business hours prior to the visit.